James Jesus Angleton: Central Intelligence Agency

 In 1953, Allen Dulles became Director of Central Intelligence.
 He soon named Angleton chief of the Counterintelligence Staff, in which position Angleton served for the remainder of his career.

 As chief of Counterintelligence, Angleton oversaw a ring of informants organized by Jay Lovestone, a trade union leader and former head of the Communist Party of the United States.
 It was informally called the "Lovestone Empire".
 Lovestone worked with foreign unions and used covert funds to establish a global system of anti-communist union organizers.
+In 1964 he served as the CIA's liaison to the Warren Commission, handling commission requests.
+At the suggestion of Angleton and others, Yuri Nosenko was not permitted to testify before the commission.
+Nosenko stated that Lee Harvey Oswald was of little interest to the KGB.
+However Angleton suspected that Nosenko was a triple agent.

 During the Vietnam War and Soviet-American détente, Angleton remained convinced of the necessity of the war.
 During this period, Angleton's counter-intelligence staff undertook a most comprehensive domestic covert surveillance project (called Operation CHAOS) under the direction of President Lyndon Johnson.
 The prevailing belief at the time was that the anti-war and civil rights movements of the 1960s and 1970s had foreign funding and support.
-None was found by them, although the Soviet Union did influence the movements.
+Although the Soviet Union did influence the movements, no evidence was found by them.

 Angleton also believed that the strategic calculations underlying the resumption of relations with China were flawed based on a deceptive KGB staging of the Sino-Soviet split.
-He went so far as to speculate that Henry Kissinger might be under KGB influence.
+He even went so far as to speculate that Henry Kissinger might be under KGB influence.